Mathematics: Applications and Interpretations SL

 Activities and assessment

 Teacher and students have regular weekly opportunities to assess progress and attainment.
 Some activities assess student achievement against formal criteria, such as such as worksheets, problem sets or quizzes.
-Learning is also supported with discussion forums, journals, email, and regular live lessons in the online classroom.
+Learning is also supported with discussion forums, email, and regular live lessons in the online classroom.

 Advice from our teachers